If you have sensitive skin, you can be forgiven for approaching chemical peels with trepidation.

-This is a Vitamin C derivative, and whilst not exactly a peel; it is worth a mention because it is acid-based and naturally encourages cellular renewal amongst other things.
+This is a Vitamin C derivative, and whilst not exactly a peel, and it is worth a mention because it is acid-based and naturally encourages cellular renewal, amongst other things.

-It is a very active ingredient that can help with the formation of blood vessels by strengthening the capillary wall; it also helps to boost collagen production, so it is a great choice if you have mature skin; our C+ ascorbic acid complex is a great place to start.
+It is an active ingredient that can help with the formation of blood vessels by strengthening the capillary wall; it also helps boost collagen production, so it is a great choice if you have mature skin; our C+ ascorbic acid complex is a great place to start.

 Beta hydroxy acid

-Found in the form of salicylic acid, this type of chemical peel is worth a mention if you have inflamed, acne breakouts.
+Found in the form of salicylic acid, this type of light chemical peel is worth a mention if you have inflamed acne breakouts.

 Caring for your skin after a peel